logicxd/ohmyzsh/README-david.md

 # Installing ohmyzsh
 1. Clone this repo
 2. Open `~/.zshrc` and point it to this repo via `export ZSH="/Users/davidmoe/Documents/ohmyzsh"`
+  1. If you don't see `~/.zshrc`, you can create one.

 # Adding plugins
 Clone the repo into `/custom/plugins` folder.
 These are ignored in git.